Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Attracting customers during their college years increases the chances they will remain loyal to the issuer.
 Many colleges partner with financial institutions, making it easier for students to get credit cards through special campus promotions.

-Issuers may assume undergraduates have some form of family financial support, reducing the risk of default.
-Indeed, some student credit cards require a cosigner, which provides the issuer with an extra layer of security.
+Issuers often believe undergraduates have some family financial support, which lowers the risk of default.
+In fact, some student credit cards require a cosigner, offering the issuer an additional level of security.

 Capital One Unsecured Cards